Tyler Cameron Plays Coy When Asked If He's Dating Hannah Brown

 However, the trolling is real; Brown Bear is Laham's nickname, which Cameron had also noted on Twitter last week.

+On Saturday, Cameron and Brown appeared again on Instagram Live with friends and answered more questions from fans.

+"Are Matt and Hannah dating?
+Yes," Cameron said, appearing to refer to pal Matt James.

-He and Brown have been inseparable for weeks as they remain in isolation together with their friends amid the coronavirus pandemic.
+Cameron and Brown have been inseparable for weeks as they remain in isolation together with their friends amid the coronavirus pandemic.
 Earlier this month, she joined Cameron in Florida to attend a memorial for his late mother Andrea.
 She then went back home, but days later returned to Florida and reunited with Cameron.
 The two later started TikTok and Instagram accounts with the friends and have dubbed themselves the "Quarantine Crew."

 In recent days, Cameron and Brown have filmed multiple TikTok videos together, and acted flirty.